ekiefl/clusterize/README.md

 ## Requirements

-This is written in python3.
+This must be setup in a python3 environment.

 ## Installation